alficles/composite-claims/composite-claims.md

 This token is intended for any audience except "example.com".

-And if a truly complex relationship is required, the "and" claim can be used to combine multiple claims.
+And if a very complex relationship is required, the "and" claim can be used to combine multiple claims.
 For example, consider the following claim set:

 ```
 {